 How can I prevent cicadas from damaging my plants?
 Assuming they actually will, there are several solutions.

 - You can wrap netting, or insect exclusion screens, around small trees or individual tree limbs to keep the cicadas off them.
-You can get this netting from stores that sell landscaping supplies.
+You can get this netting from stores (in person or Online) that sell landscaping supplies.

 - You can use insect barrier tape or a sticky solution like “Tanglefoot Pest Barrier”.
 Not my favorite idea, because it will probably pull their tarsal claws off.